abilicious/Data-Engineering/README.md

          These are primary keys comprising multiple columns used to identify a record uniquely

-✔️ Specify table cardinalities or table relationships
+✔️ Specify table cardinalities or relationships

    By creating relationships between the tables, we can bring varying information together in meaningful ways.
    The different relationships are detailed below: